April 28-30 2023, Oregon Convention Center, Portland

-or if you’ve done that and just now logged-in you can jump down to the actual application steps
+If you’ve read the rules and just now logged-in again you can jump down to the actual application steps

 l) You must be a current member of the Guild to apply.
 If you are not a current member Join and pay before applying to the show.
 You need to be a member AND log-in to get this webpage to display the links to the artist registration form and booth purchase.